 My art is an exploration of abstraction, representation, image creation and image discovery as well as a visual investigation and reflection on the meaning these concepts might have in our time.

-The themes running through his work emanate from a personal sense of urgency using his own experience as a starting point.
+The themes running through my work reflect a personal sense of urgency using my own experience as a starting point.

-By examining mimesis, human visual perception and the function of signs that constitue images, he attempts to address a wide range of subjects hopefully involving the viewer in a way that they are confronted with the conditioning of their own perception and challenged to reconsider their biases.
+By examining mimesis, human visual perception and the function of signs that constitue images, I attempt to address a wide range of subjects, hopefully involving the viewer in a way that they are confronted with the conditioning of their own perception and challenged to reconsider their biases.

-Constantly questioning contemporary cultural narratives, Chronis absorbs past traditions into daily artistic practice.
-He meditates on and combines historically diverse art styles, techniques and approaches: The academic realism of his student years, abstract expressionism, neo-expressionism, cubism, sumi-e painting and oriental calligraphy, the technical qualities of dry and wet materials like soft pastels, oils, watercolours and gouache, and, more recently, incorporating digital techniques into his workflow.
+With each work I like to question the contemporary cultural norms, and try to absorb past traditions into daily artistic practice.
+I try to meditate on and combine historically diverse art styles, techniques and approaches: The academic realism of my student years, abstract expressionism, neo-expressionism, cubism, sumi-e painting and oriental calligraphy, the distinct and opposing technical qualities of dry and wet materials like soft pastels, oils, watercolours and gouache, and, more recently, incorporating digital techniques and 3D CGI into my workflow.

-Stories of human struggle, existentialism, irony, humour, transcendence and enlightenment set the tone for what is ultimately an invitation to the viewer to think laterally about the self and the other, about our own ‘cannibal’ and ‘civilized’ selves, about society and individual, citizen and state, about representation and abstraction, digital and analogue, dimensionality and flat surface, internal and external experience, colour and line.
+Throughout my work one can find traces of human struggle, existential angst, irony, humour, transcendence and enlightenment which all set the tone for what is ultimately an invitation for the viewer to think laterally about themselves and the other, about our own ‘feral’ and ‘civilized’ selves, about society and individual, citizen and state, about representation and abstraction, digital and analogue, dimensionality and flat surface, internal and external experience, colour and line.